kubernetes-sigs/gateway-api/site-src/concepts/api-overview.md

 1. **Hostname:** When the `hostname` field on a listener is set, attached Routes that specify a `hostnames` field must have at least one overlapping value.
-2. **Namespaces:** The `namespaces` field on a listener can be used to restrict where Routes may be attached from.
+2. **Namespaces:** The `allowedRoutes.namespaces` field on a listener can be used to restrict where Routes may be attached from.
 The `namespaces.from` field supports the following values:
     * `SameNamespace` is the default option.
 Only Routes in the same namespace as this Gateway may be attached.
     * `All` will allow Routes from all Namespaces to be attached.